YIELDS:

 1 Tsp.
 Fresh lemon juice

 3 Tbsp.
-Raspberry preserves or jam plus more for brushing on top
+Sugar-free Raspberry jam plus more for brushing on top

 6 Oz.
 Fresh raspberries